saltant-org/saltant/README.md

 ### NOTE #1: this project is an active work in progress
 ### NOTE #2: there's been a few big changes recently and the documentation has not *yet* been updated to reflect this!

-saltant is a web app for running task instances which are distributed (run on many machines), containerized (run within [Docker](https://www.docker.com/) or [Singularity](https://www.sylabs.io/) containers), and mutable (change often).
+saltant is a Django-powered web app for running task instances which are distributed (run on many machines), containerized (run within [Docker](https://www.docker.com/) or [Singularity](https://www.sylabs.io/) containers), and mutable (change often).
 You can find documentation for saltant at [saltant.readthedocs.io](https://saltant.readthedocs.io/en/latest/).

-saltant is currently a stand-alone application.
-However, with minimal effort, saltant's main functionality can be used within an existing Django project.
-Please raise an issue if you are interested in isolating saltant as an independent app for use within another Django project, and we'll make it happen :smile:.
+saltant currently runs as a stand-alone application.
+However, with minimal effort, saltant's main functionality can be refactored into an app to be used within an existing Django project.
+Please raise an issue if you are interested in isolating saltant as an independent app, and we'll make it happen :smile:.

 ## Overview